Does Reunification Therapy Really Work?

 The Reunification Process Helps Everyone

-Most often, reunification therapy is ordered by a judge because one of the parents is not seeing the child for some reason.
+Most often, reunification licensed therapy is ordered by a judge because one of the parents is not seeing the child for some reason.
 The reunification process is supposed to build that relationship back between the parent and child.
-However, both parents and children have to be involved in the process of reunification with the reunification therapist.
-Whether it is ordered by a court or you do it voluntarily to help your child, reunification therapy is an excellent way to learn how to relate better to your child.
-Whatever the situation, reunification therapy is suitable for everyone.
+However, both parents and children have to be involved in the process of reunification with the reunification licensed therapist.
+Whether it is ordered by a court or you do it voluntarily to help your child, reunification counseling is an excellent way to learn how to relate better to your child.
+Whatever the situation, reunification counseling is suitable for everyone.

-Reasons For Reunification Therapy With A Reunification Therapist
+Reasons For Reunification Counseling and Therapy With A Reunification Therapist

 Your Children Do Not Want To Visit The Noncustodial Parent